LogoLogo

 Use "sts service-token [command] --help" for more information about a command.

-It's also possible to set up a bootstrap service token when installing StackState.
+It's also possible to when installing StackState.

 Create service tokens